Fist bump, footshake, or maybe an air hug instead of a handshake?

+There’s more entrepreneurial opportunity than ever before.
 In addition to my list, there are many more things that will change.
 Some of them will happen very soon or are happening already, others will happen after a few years.
-Some will happen overnight, others over a long period of time.
-Some changes will happen in only one part of the world, others will be global.
+While some will happen overnight, others will happen over a long period of time.
+And some changes will happen in only one part of the world, others will be global.

 Moreover, different groups will ask themselves different questions.
 Individuals might ask themselves “Am I happy?
 Is this what I want to do?
 Is this who I want to be?“.
 Entrepreneurs and companies might ask “How am I helping the world?
 What value do we offer?” while governments might ask “How can we best organize our state and be prepared for unprecedented shocks?“.
 Some of the questions may be overlapping for different groups and lead to different types of actions.
 One thing is for sure; there will be action.
 If not, then we have failed to learn from this major incident.